-Veterans Education Success advocates for military-connected students who have been defrauded by their college – through negotiations, such as when we helped veterans at Stanford University get their full housing allowance, and through legal action to protect the rights of our students.
-We also work with corporate whistleblowers and federal and state law enforcement.
-Although we cannot share confidential legal information, we can share our public filings.
+Sometimes we win through negotiations, such as when we helped veterans at Stanford University get their full housing allowance.
+Sometimes we win through legal action to protect the rights of our students.

 If you are active duty, veteran, or a military family member and having issues with your education benefits, contact us for free help now.

 Forty-six military-connected students, however, have submitted complaints to Veterans Education Success (VES) about various issues they allegedly experienced with Trident.
 In one way or another, those complaints indicate that Trident does not necessarily live up [...]

 Recent efforts by certain predatory for-profit colleges to convert to nonprofit status1 raises the question of whether the U.S. Federal Trade Commission (FTC) can continue to exercise jurisdiction over those entities’ misleading and deceptive recruiting [...]

 This document summarizes government actions against predatory colleges, providing links to the government actions and briefly explaining the fraud alleged.

 In 2017, we conducted a review of the complaints we have received from veterans and servicemembers who have attended Ashford.
 We also interviewed a small number of those individuals.
 This memorandum details the complaints that [...]